 How to Quit Facebook

 Thinking about deleting your account?
-Here's how to do that, or just temporarily deactivate it.
+Here's how to do it or just deactivate it temporarily.

 Deactivate Your Facebook Account

 If you just want to take a step back, Facebook gives you the option to deactivate your account temporarily.
-This allows you to reactivate any time you want, simply by logging in to the site.
+This allows you to reactivate anytime you want to simply by logging in to the site.

 While you’re inactive, other users can’t see your timeline, view your photos, or search for you on Facebook.
-However, friends may still be able to read messages you sent to them and view your name on their list of friends.
+But friends may still be able to read messages you sent them and view your name on their list of friends.